 This new software makes use of artificial intelligence and cameras.
 It detects the driver’s hand movements lost normal driving behavior and grades them in terms of possible safety threats.

 Scientists used machine learning algorithms to train the software.
 Thus, it can recognize if the driver is texting, talking on a cell phone, or reaching into the backseat to retrieve something.
 The seriousness of the action is assessed based on duration and other factors.

 Professor Fakhri Karray said, “The information could be used to improve road safety by warning or alerting drivers when they are dangerously distracted.
 And as advanced self-driving features are increasingly added to conventional cars, signs of serious driver distraction could be employed to trigger protective measures.”

 “The car could actually take over driving if there was imminent danger, even for a short while, in order to avoid crashes.”

 Scientists took inspiration from previous research on the recognition of signs, including frequent blinking, that drivers are in danger of falling asleep at the wheel.
-Now, scientists are looking for combining several different kinds of driver distraction in a single system.
+Now, scientists are looking to combine several different kinds of driver distraction in a single system.

-They are in plan to make use of sensors to measure physiological signals.
+They are planning to make use of sensors to measure physiological signals.
 For example, such as eye-blinking rate, pupil size, and heart-rate variability.
 According to them, it will help determine if a driver is paying adequate attention to the road.